mrsimpson/slides-data-in-motion/slides.md

 - **Event Driven Applications** trigger actions on events, including complex event processing (CEP, which includes identifying patterns in the order of events)
 - **Realtime analytics**
-  Provide realtime-insights into aggregated events
+  Provide real-time insights into aggregated events
 - **Streaming pipelines**
   Continuously ingest data into warehouses for further (state-oriented) analysis -->